zmievsa/autograder/docs/README.md

 ## Installation

 * Currently Python >= 3.7 is necessary.
-* Run `pip install assignment-autograder`
+* Run `pip install autograder`
-* If you want to update to a newer version, run `pip install -U --no-cache-dir assignment-autograder`
+* If you want to update to a newer version, run `pip install -U --no-cache-dir autograder`
 * To grade various programming languages, you'd need to install:
   * `gcc`/`clang` for C/C++ support
   * `Java JDK` for java support